Kenya Vaccination Requirements: Travel Health Guide

 Yellow fever card, Kenya travelers must carry

-The validation of the vaccination is in the form of the official document called the International Certificate of Vaccination or Prophylaxis (ICVP), or the yellow fever card, which Kenyan immigration authorities might demand.
+The validation of the vaccination is in the form of the official document called the International Certificate of Vaccination or Prophylaxis (ICVP), or the yellow fever card, which Kenyan immigration authorities at the best airport in Kenya might demand.
 This certificate is used to assure the traveler that he or she has taken the yellow fever vaccine in one of the approved medical centers.

 The vaccination should be acquired by the traveler at least 10 days prior to reaching Kenya, since the vaccination takes some time to attain full effectiveness.
 The World Health Organization indicates that the effects of the vaccine last a lifetime in a single dose.